Description of plant

 |Not mentioned in Charak samhita||Saka varga||Kumbha yoni||Pushpa varga, Saka varga|

 Agastya, vangsen, munipushp, agasit and munidrum are various synonyms of agastya.
 This herb is bitter in taste with cold potency, rough and aggravates vata dosha.
-It is used to pacify kapha pitta dosha and it is best used to cure intermittent fever, coryza and running nose.
+It is used to pacify kapha, pitta dosha and it is best used to cure intermittent fever, cold, cough and running nose.

-According to Rajnighantu, there are four varities of agastya based on the flower color:-
+According to Rajnighantu, there are four varieties of agastya based on the flower color:-

 - Sita agastya (white flowers)

 - Neel agastya (blue flowers)

 - Lohita agastya (red flowers)

 Practical uses of Sesbania grandiflora

 - The flowers of the plant have a bitter taste and an astringent action on the body.
 It can be used in intermittent fever, night blindness, rhinitis, running nose, abdominal pain and all kinds of liver and spleen disorders.

 - It can be used in detoxification of the body, if there is chronic toxicity due to improper dietary patterns over a period of time.